|

 The purpose is to put marginal land, and other at risk

-areas under permanent cover.
+manure cover crops.
 Applications will be assessed and funding will be

-allocated to areas that provide the most conservation benefit.
-Application
+allocated to areas that provide the most conservation benefit. |

 |